10 Coastal Family Experiences

 Stand-up paddleboarding, Snowdonia

-Far from offering just a bucket and spade for entertainment, Wales’ coast is packed with exciting activities the whole family will love: including coasteering, fossil-hunting, and plenty of home-made ice cream!
+Far from offering just a bucket and spade for entertainment, Wales’ coast is packed with exciting activities, great for family days out: including coasteering, fossil-hunting, and plenty of home-made ice cream!
 Of course, for those who like nothing more than making sandcastles, there are award-winning, beautiful beaches, many of which are in the shadow of real-life castles, just in case you need inspiration for your creations.

 1. Take the plunge: Coasteering, Pembrokeshire, South West Wales